Unannounced Title - Developed by Raven Software and Activision Blizzard

 What Did I Work On For Unannounced Title?

 I worked as a Junior Mission Designer for the level design department of Raven Software.
-My duties were focused on the ownership of two major locations on in the level as well as many smaller locations that I was supposed to iterate on and maintain.
-I worked on all the geo, encounters, scripting, and area working with the art and lighting department to bring up to expectations.
+My duties were focused on the ownership of two major locations in the mission as well as many smaller locations that I was supposed to iterate on and maintain.
+I worked on the building the environment, setting up the encounters, and scripting additional behaviors or setting related to those encounters.
+I worked alongside the art and lighting departments to bring the area up to expectations.

-- Owned the design and production of two major areas of the map.
+- Owned the design and production of two major locations and various other minor locations of the map.

-- Setup the cover geo, encounters, and enemies for each of the areas I owned in engine and in script.
+- Setup the environment, collision, encounters, and enemies for each of the areas I owned in engine and in script.

 - Scripted examples of multiple features in a test map for testing UI-related features for the project.